saylesss88/nix-book/src/installation/encrypted_manual.md

 - If everything checks out, reboot the system and you should be prompted to enter your `user` and `password` to login to a shell to get started.

-- The flake will be placed at `/etc/nixos/flake`, I choose to move it to my home directory.
-Since the file was first in `/etc` you'll need to adjust the permissions with something like `sudo chown $USER:users ~/flake` and then you can work on it without privilege escalation.
+- The flake will be placed at `/etc/nixos/flake` after the install and reboot, I choose to move it to my home directory.
+Since the file was first in `/etc` you'll need to adjust the permissions with something like `sudo chown -R $USER:users ~/flake` and then you can work on it without privilege escalation.

 - You can check the layout of your btrfs system with: